KxSystems/docs-v1/docs/wp/neural-networks/index.md

 – an algorithm that can model any smooth function given enough hidden units.

-!!! note
+!!! note "Reference"

     See Kurt Hornik, “Approximation Capabilities of Multilayer Feedforward  Networks”, _Neural Networks_, Vol. 4, pp. 251-257, 1991

 This design of feedforward networks can be represented through operations on matrices and vectors.
-Array programming languages such as q are well suited to computational implementations in this format due to the vectorised operations on lists.
+Array-programming languages such as q are well suited to computational implementations in this format due to the vectorised operations on lists.